Open Access Academic Journals: Go for Gold?

 Open Access website (Photo by JenWaller under a Creative Commons Attribution-NonCommercial-ShareAlike Licence)

-The freedom to view research findings online is currently restricted by paywalls that require users to purchase subscriptions or pay for individual articles.
+The freedom to view research findings online is usually restricted by paywalls that require users to purchase subscriptions or pay for individual articles.
 Publishers justify this barrier by citing the cost of editing, reviewing and publishing submissions.
 But many academics believe top journals are using their reputations as must-reads for particular disciplines or industries to charge exorbitant fees.
 Prices have also been driven up by the bundling of periodicals, which university libraries must subscribe to as a block.
-So costly is this bottleneck that a recent memo to Harvard University’s 2,100 teaching and research staff declared the arrangement “fiscally unsustainable” and encouraged them to submit research to free, open access journals instead.
+So costly is this bottleneck that a memo to Harvard University’s 2,100 teaching and research staff declared the arrangement “fiscally unsustainable” and encouraged them to submit research to free, open access journals instead.

 There are two options for guaranteeing open access to research: going green or going gold.
 Green access is where researchers deposit their papers and articles in online databases usually run by university libraries that offer free access to the public.
 Although this is a swift and transparent service, it does not cover the costs of editing or peer reviewing papers.
 It therefore opens access only to research papers that are works in progress or that have been previously published in peer-reviewed journals and then embargoed before being released to depositories.